-From the 1st July 2021 first-time buyers are exempt from SDLT on properties worth up to £300,000.
-This exemption can save first-time buyers up to £5,000 on the purchase of their home.
+From the 22nd of September 2022, first-time buyers are exempt from SDLT on properties worth up to £425,000.
+This exemption can save first-time buyers up to 5% on the purchase of their new home.

 The SDLT exemption is available to first-time buyers who are buying a property to live in as their main residence.

-If you purchased a property as a first time buyer but are not sure if you benefitted from first time buyer exemption or relief, you may qualify for a refund.
+If you purchased a property as a first-time buyer but are not sure if you benefit from first-time buyer exemption or relief, you may qualify for a refund.